JustynF/PictureADay/README.md

 # A Picture A Day Viewer

-React-Native application to browse NASA A Picture a day Series
+React-Native application to browse NASA A Picture a Day Series

 ## Running Locally